Skip to contents

 }

-We use a rather flat normal independence prior 𝒩(𝟎,100𝐈)\mathcal{N}(\mathbf{0}, 100 \mathbf{I}) on the regression effects.
-First we determine the parameters of the proposal distribution.
+We use a rather flat normal independence prior 𝒩(𝟎,100𝐈)\mathcal{N}(\mathbf{0}, 100 \mathbf{I}) on the regression effects and determine the parameters of the proposal distribution.

 #> $mean